Cryptacular/the-crypt/_drafts/2012-06-27-rapsberry.md

   - Illustration
 format: image
 ---
-He&#8217;s the most badass rapper in the world of fruit and vegetable farming.
+He's the most badass rapper in the world of fruit and vegetable farming.

 Drawn and coloured in Photoshop.